 Backpacks: To carry the gear, we have some frameless backpacks with hip straps.
 You can spend a lot of money on these and after reading around, we think we found the right balance between comfort, durability, and price.

 If I was walking the Appalachian Trail, I would definitely have purchased a more expensive backpack but it’s only a day and we are only taking so much stuff.
-Mark and Wendy have some smaller bags that I bought there bags on clearance for $30.
-They are 40 litres and have the external straps I want.
+Mark and Wendy have some smaller bags that I bought there bags on clearance for a combined $30.
+They are 40 litres and have the external straps they need.
 They should do the job.

 Tents: Wendy and I are staying in a three man tent we bought for $16 from Wal-mart.
-They had a loss leader going this winter and we got it then.
+They had a loss leader going last winter and we got it then.
 It’s light and just big enough for the two of us.
 The tent opens up and hopefully we will be able to sleep under the skies rather than under the fly.
 If it does look like it could rain, we’ll be fine underneath it.

 If I was going camping rather than backcountry hiking, we would have gotten something larger and higher quality.
 Weight and size are a factor.
 Also the price was insanely cheap ($16 on sale).
 If it doesn’t last, no harm done but the reviews online were pretty solid.
 It’s no where near as durable as a tent from the North Face but then again, it won’t be asked to do much more than keep the mosquitoes or drizzle off of us.
 If it was just me, I would got with a two person tent but this way there is just enough room for us and some of our gear.